Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/layout.md

 ## Interface markings
 To make interfaces clearly visible, and ideally, make their function easy to read with just a glance at a component's documentation, here are some standards for marking interface gates:
-- Paint your input gates in one of the left 5 hues of the paint tool, excluding the gray tones.
-The 4 hues on the right should be for outputs.
+- Paint your input gates in one of the left 4 hues of the paint tool, excluding the gray tones.
+The 4 hues on the right (excluding orange) should be for outputs.
   - input = yellow, lime, green, cyan or blue
   - output = violet, magenta, red or orange
-  - the 4 grayscale colors should NOT be used for interface gates.
+  - the 8 grayscale and orange colors should NOT be used for interface gates.
 - If an interface is a binary number, the logic gates should be oriented such that the logic symbols point towards the Most significant bit.
 Anything that is NOT an interface gate can be painted and oriented however you want, as long as it still complies with what is described in the general shape section.

+### Example color schemes:
+A memory bank:
+- yellow = address in
+- green = data in
+- lime = write
+- blue = read enable
+- violet = data output
+- black = internal gates

+A counter:
+- green = increment
+- blue = decrement
+- violet = binary output
+- internal gates are a messy mix of all the other colors not used as interface colors.
+(Allowed, not reccomended) You can paint the internal gates if you want to use the colors to describe how the component works internally.